Unitary $2$-designs from random $X$- and $Z$-diagonal unitaries: Introduction

 The article is organised as follows.
 We begin by introducing the necessary notation and definitions in Section \ref{Sect:Prelim}.
 The main results are presented in Section \ref{Sect:Main}.
-Based on the main results, we also provide in Section \ref{Sect:Main} an explicit quantum circuit implementing a unitary $2$-design and a random disordered Hamiltonian realising a unitary $2$-design in a constant time.
+Based on the main results, we provide in Section \ref{Sect:Main} an explicit quantum circuit implementing a unitary $2$-design and a random disordered Hamiltonian realising a unitary $2$-design.
 The Proofs of the main results are presented in Section \ref{Sect:Proofs}, along with statements of the necessary lemmas.
-The proofs of lemmas are given in Appendix.
+The proofs of lemmas are given in Appendices.